sopra-steria-norge/openright-simple-server-seed/README.md

 * Backend: Parsing JSON with JSON-buddy
 * Backend: Developing and testing Repositories
 * Operations: Managing migrations with Flyway

-Natural growth:

-* Replace templates with React
-* Replace SQL/JDBC code with openright-fluent-jdbc
-* Introduce Gateways to communicate with other applications (like Repositories)
-* Introduce Services to reuse functionality between controllers and to reduce complexity in endpoints

 ![Alt text](http://g.gravizo.com/g?